 The wealth, brokerage and asset management division of the Bank oversees the provision of institutional wealth, private banking, global markets and investment banking services.
-These services are provided through the sub-divisions and subsidiaries of the Bank as set out in following paragraphs.
+These services are provided through the subdivisions and subsidiaries of the Bank as set out in following paragraphs.
 The income for this division is mainly derived from fees and commissions from the provision of investment products and services and the provision of custody and trust services.
-For the years ended 31 December 2013 and 2012, the wealth, brokerage and asset management division contributed 2.9 per cent. and 4.1 per cent., respectively, of the Group's total fee and commission income.
-For the six months ended 30 June 2014 and 2013, the wealth, brokerage and asset management division contributed 1.7 per cent. and 2.9 per cent., respectively, of the Group's total fee and commission income.
-As of 31 December 2013 and 30 June 2014, the wealth, brokerage and asset management division accounted for 1.5 per cent. and 1.8 per cent., respectively, of the Group's total fee and commission income.
-As of 31 December 2013 and 30 June 2014, the wealth, brokerage and asset management division accounted for 1.5 per cent. and 1.8 per cent., respectively, of the Group's total fee and commission income.
-As of 31 December 2013 and 30 June 2014, the wealth, brokerage and asset management division accounted for 1.5 per cent. and 1.8 per cent., respectively, of the Group's total deposits.
-The Group's assets under management, including on and off balance sheet assets under management, was ε 2,438.8 million, ε 1,299.7 million, ε 1,121.7 million and ε 1,260.6 million as at 31 December 2012, 31 December 2013, 30 June 2013 and 30 June 2014, respectively.
-Assets under management include customer deposits of the division and assets of the customers which are under execution, advisory or discretionary management of the wealth, brokerage and asset management division.
+For the years ended 31 December 2014 and 2013, the wealth, brokerage and asset management division contributed 2.9 per cent. and 2.9 per cent., respectively, of the Group's total fee and commission income.
+For the six months ended 30 June 2015 and 2014, the wealth, brokerage and asset management division contributed 2.6 per cent. and 1.6 per cent., respectively, of the Group's total fee and commission income.
+As of 31 December 2014 and 30 June 2015, the wealth, brokerage and asset management division accounted for 2.5 per cent. and 2.7 per cent., respectively, of the Group's total deposits.
+The Group's assets under management, including on and off balance sheet assets under management, was $\{1,299.7 \text{ million}, \{1,240.8 \text{ million}, \{1,258.4 \text{ million} \text{ and } \{1,456.3 \text{ million} \text{ as at } 31 \text{ December } 2013, 31 \text{ December } 2014, 30 \text{ June } 2014 \text{ and } 30 \text{ June } 2015, \text{ respectively.
+Assets under management include customer deposits of the division and assets of the customers which are under execution, advisory or discretionary management of the wealth, brokerage and asset management division.$